mozilla/releases-comm-central/docs/docs/index.md

 some documentation to a component in an area that didn't already have a `docs` folder then create one.
 That new `docs` folder should have an index file as well as your new documentation page.
-- [ ] Add the path to this new docs folder in `comm/docs/config.yaml`, under both the `categories` and `doc_trees` section.
+- [ ] Add the path to this new docs folder in `comm/docs/config.yaml`, under the `doc_trees` section.
+Even sub-folders of `comm/docs/` need to be added.
-Even sub-folders of `comm/docs/` need to be added in these places as well.
-For example, `comm/docs/architecture` has been added in both sections of `config.yaml`.

 ### Linking to other pages